Home

 Even as a kid working in the restaurants, I learned from Cho, Kwok and Chan.
 They taught me how to do many authentic Cantonese dishes that were our kitchen dinners.

-Rainee and I used to walk through Chinatown to look for great and different ingredients to play with.
+Rainee and I used to walk through Chinatown to look for different ingredients to play with.
 Later, when I was at the California Culinary Academy I studied with a great chef named Ken Hom, who has a number of books and a TV show in the UK.
 Ken has been amazingly successful and prolific in the UK and Europe.
 I highly recommend Ken’s books starting with his classical chinese techniques then East West.
 Ken taught a strong basis in traditional Chinese cooking, then into Pacific rim or East West.
-These grilled baby back ribs are not a classical dish and are really more of a modern fusion of east west, asian ingredients and western technique.
+These grilled baby back ribs are not a classical dish and are really more of a modern fusion of east west, Asian ingredients and western technique.
 I really enjoy this type of cuisine when it is done right.

-This is a dish that I make at home when I am yearning for those flavors, but not necessarily in a classic format.
+This is a grilled baby back ribs recipe that I make at home when I am yearning for those flavors, but not truly a classic recipe.

 Serves 4